5-Year Physician Assistant Program Admission

 For the undergraduate BSHS progression criteria, please refer to the University General Catalog here.

-Preference is given to students who demonstrate higher achievement in GPA (overall, science, & health science), maturity, leadership, quality of field experience courses, understanding of PA concept & program mission, commitment to a career in health care, and service to others.
+Preference is given to students who demonstrate higher achievement in GPA (overall, science, and health science), maturity, leadership, quality of field experience courses, understanding of PA concept and program mission, commitment to a career in healthcare, and service to others.